cameron-pulcifer/local-dns-with-subdomain/README.md

 - `bash setup.sh`

 This will generate the wildcard certificates at the root of the project.
-They are already added to `.gitignore` so you can safely generate as certificates and domains as you like.
+They are already added to `.gitignore` so you can safely generate as many certificates and domains as you like.

 ## Teardown